 This is not your everyday manga.
 It strictly deals with cases of intersexuality.
 I.S. stands for Inter Sexuality.

-This manga deals with very serious issues with intersexuality people.
-The pain they go through, the troubles they confront, and ultimately their inability to reproduce and even find a partner who will accept them as they are - It's all there in a form of manga.
+This manga deals with the struggles of intersex people: the pain they go through, the troubles they confront, and ultimately their inability to reproduce or even find a partner who will accept them as they are.

-The series is consisted with cases, each deals with different people though some cases are much longer and more dramatic than others.
+The series broken down into individual cases; each deals with different people, though some cases are much longer and more dramatic than others.

 Don't be discriminatory towards the strange title of this manga.
 Don't worry, this is not yaoi, nor yuri, nor ecchi or hentai.
 In fact, this is one of the most touching and most mature shoujo/josei manga I have read.
 Of course, the main characters are intersexuals.

 Story: the first bolume is composed of short storis while the rest is Haru's story.
 Although you will not encounter very deep plot (remember, this is a shoujo manga), the different chain of events that are changing the characters' life and personalities are very original and refreshing.
 The narration is very interesting as it swtiches POV back and forth